-The authority of the College will be earnestly exerted in favor of that plain and economical dressing which is so becoming to young people at school.
+The authority of the College will be earnestly exerted in favor of that plain and economical dressing, which is so becoming to young people at school.
 All costly jewelry and expensive clothing should be left at home.
 Our young gentlemen are expected to dress with neatness, but all extravagance is discouraged.
-As to our young ladies, there seems to be no good reason why all, or at least most of their dressmaking cannot be done at home, thus giving their parents the opportunity to limit the expense and direct the style.
+The dress of the young ladies must be plain and simple and such as will meet with the approval of the Preceptress.
+There seems to be no good reason why most of the dressmaking cannot be done at home, thus giving the parents the opportunity to limit the expense and direct the style.